HashiniWathsala/data-analytics-portfolio/student-loan-collections-eda/README.md

 - Aggregated data (agency-year), not individual borrower-level
 - No demographic or income variables available
 - Only four years of observations
-- Skewed distributions suggest additional robustness checks could improve analysis
+- Skewed distributions suggest additional robustness checks could improve the analysis

 ## Future Improvements